Innate-Values-driven Reinforcement Learning based Cooperative Multi-Agent Cognitive Modeling: Introduction

+Specifically, researchers propose various abstract computational structures to form the fundamental units of cognition and motivations, such as states, goals, actions, and strategies.
+For intrinsic motivation modeling, the approaches can be generally classified into three categories: prediction-based \cite{schmidhuber1991curious}, novelty-based \cite{marsland2000real}, and competence-based \cite{schembri2007evolution}.
 Moreover, most MAS implementations aim to optimize the system's policies with respect to individual needs and intrinsic values, even though many real-world problems are inherently multi-objective \cite{ruadulescu2020multi}.
 Thus, many conflicts and complex trade-offs in the MAS need to be managed, and compromises among agents should be based on the utility mapping the innate values of a compromise solution -- how to measure and what to optimize \cite{zintgraf2015quality}.
-However, in the MAS setting, the situations will become much more complex when we consider individual utility reflects its own needs and preferences \cite{yang2019self,yang2020hierarchical}.
-For example, although we assume each group member receives the same team rewards in fully cooperative MAS, the benefits received by an individual agent are usually significant differences according to its contributions and innate values in real-world scenarios or general multi-agent settings \cite{yang2023understanding}.
+However, in the MAS setting, the situations will become much more complex when we consider individual utility reflects its own needs and preferences \cite{yang2020hierarchical}.
+For example, although we assume each group member receives the same team rewards in fully cooperative MAS, the benefits received by an individual agent are usually significant differences according to its contributions and innate values in real-world scenarios or general multi-agent settings.
+In other words, considering the AI agent as a self-organizing system (like robots), developing its awareness through balancing internal and external utilities based on its needs in different tasks is a crucial problem for individuals learning to support others and integrate community with safety and harmony in the long term.

-To address those gaps, through integrating with combined motivation theories, we propose a novel innate-values-driven reinforcement learning (IVRL) model to describe the complex behaviors in MAS cooperation.
-By demonstrating the proposed architecture in the SAMC environment with three benchmark multi-agent RL algorithms (QMIX, IQL, and QTRAN), we prove that rationally organizing various individual needs can achieve better performance with lower costs in MAS cooperation effectively.
+To address those gaps, we proposes a general MAS innate-values reinforcement learning (IVRL) architecture from the single agent's preferences angle to mimic the complex behaviors in MAS cooperation.
+We tested the Multi-Agent IVRL Actor-Critic Model in different StarCraft Multi-Agent Challenge (SMAC) settings, which demonstrated the potential to organize the group's behaviours to achieve better performance.